-This urban forest offers specialty gardens, nature trails, steep ravines sheltering unusual plants, and waterways that attract birds and other fauna plus provide habitat for aquatic plants.
+This urban forest offers specialty gardens, nature trails, steep ravines sheltering unusual plants, and waterways that attract birds and other fauna, plus provide habitat for aquatic plants.

+The Origami in the Garden2 exhibit will be open from May to September.
+Unfold your imagination this summer with special programming and events alongside these beautiful origami sculptures.
 Origami means “folding paper” in Japanese.
-Origami in the Garden2 tells the story of this art form through a traveling collection of metal sculptures, displayed outdoors in public gardens and museums.
+Origami in the Garden2 tells the story of this art form through a traveling collection of metal sculptures displayed outdoors in public gardens and museums.
 Each sculpture is inspired by a blank piece of paper that has been transformed into museum-quality metal and tells the story of creativity and the art of making something out of nothing.